 - Viewers

-This section of your dashboard shows you post views in graph form over the past two weeks.
-It’s a nice visual aid to show you which days of the week your posts tend to receive the most views.
+This section of your dashboard shows you post impressions in graph form over the past two weeks.
+The graph includes all posts that had impressions during this time, not just posts that were published in this period.
+It’s a nice visual aid to show you which days of the week your posts tend to receive the most impressions.